 The study also has some very interesting discussion about the interplay with Shh signaling and Wnt signaling (and activation).

-Note that this post was first published on Jan 4, 2016.
-An update on July 8, 2018 was necessary due to the publication of a number of new studies related to the biology and reversal of grey hair.
+Note that this grey hair cure post was first published on Jan 4, 2016.
+Now updated on July 8, 2018 due to new research on grey hair reversal.

 Over the past few years I have collected quite a few interesting links related to a cure for grey hair.
 I kept delaying writing this post because a permanent reversal of grey hair is obviously far less important than a cure for hair loss.
 However, there are some interesting ideas in reversing graying hair that are also relevant to reversing hair loss.
 Both problems also seem to have some common pathways and genetics.